Pedro Pascal and 'Game Of Thrones' actress Bella Ramsey cast in 'The Last Of Us' TV adaptation | NME

 - Read More: The Last Of Us Part II is a masterclass in character assassination – and that’s a good thing

-The series, which was greenlit towards the end of last year, will star Pascal as Joel, a smuggler who is given the task of escorting 14-year-old Ellie, played by Ramsey, across a post-apocalyptic United States.
+The series, which was greenlit towards the end of last year, will star Pascal as Joel, a smuggler who is given the task of escorting 14-year-old Ellie, played by Ramsey, across a post-apocalyptic United States, as Deadline reports.

 While Pascal also starred in Game Of Thrones, he and Ramsey were never on the series at the same time.
 Pascal, who played Oberyn Martell, last appeared in the fourth season and Ramsey, who played Lyanna Mormont, didn’t appear until the fifth season.